Ujjwal-kumar-85/JAVA-PROJECT/README.md

                                      🧑‍💼 Employee Management System (EMS) --:

 📋 Project Description:

-   Welcome to the Employee Management System (EMS) — a simple yet powerful Java console application designed to streamline employee record management for small and medium businesses.
+   Welcome to the Employee Management System (EMS) — A simple yet powerful Java console application designed to streamline employee record management for small and medium businesses.
    This project focuses on providing a robust, user-friendly, and efficient way to handle everyday employee operations such as adding new employees, viewing details, updating records, and removing employees, all through an intuitive command-line interface.

 Why EMS?

 Because managing employee data should be easy, error-free, and maintainable — without heavy databases or complicated setups.

 🚀 Project Overview